 Ross powers video productions for billions of global viewers daily with the industry’s widest range of smart production solutions.
 Ross makes it easy to create compelling news, weather and sports broadcasts, engaging material for sports stadium screens, entertainment shows and rock concerts, educational institutions, legislative assemblies, corporate applications and inspiring content for houses of worship.

 Ross solutions have impressed the audiences and marketing partners of Eurosport, BBC World, Google YouTube Space London, and the esports powerhouse ESL.
 Ross provides an unrivalled range of products and services that includes cameras, real-time motion graphics, production switchers, robotic camera systems, augmented reality/virtual studios, video servers, infrastructure and routers, social media management, newsroom systems and live event production services.

-As a privately held and self-funded company, Ross Video has a long and stable history with 28 years of consecutive growth.
+As a privately held and self-funded company, Ross Video has a long and stable history and has enjoyed 29 consecutive years of growth.
 As well as being free from the influence of external financiers, Ross Video controls its own destiny by owning its own manufacturing facilities, doing all primary research and development in-house, and marketing its products internationally through a global sales force and network of business partners.